zhaodong-liu/zhaodong-liu.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-My name is 刘兆东 (Zhaodong Liu), currently a senior student at New York University Shanghai, double majoring in Computer Science and Mathematics with a cumulative GPA of 3.811/4.0.
-My research interests lie at the intersection of **machine learning**, **natural language processing**, and **recommendation systems**.
+My name is 刘兆东 (Zhaodong Liu), currently a senior student at New York University Shanghai, double majoring in **Computer Science** and **Mathematics**.
+My research interests lie at the intersection of **machine learning**, **natural language processing**, **recommendation systems**, and **multimodal learning**.
 I am particularly fascinated by how large language models can understand and predict human behavior patterns, and how they can be applied to solve complex problems across diverse domains.

-I had the privilege of conducting research under [Prof. Hongyi Wen](https://shanghai.nyu.edu/academics/faculty/directory/hongyi-wen) on generative retrieval for recommendation systems, where I developed multimodal models that integrate visual and textual information to predict user preferences.

-Beyond research, I am deeply passionate about music.
-As the Trombone Section Leader of the NYU Shanghai Chamber Orchestra since 2022, I've learned that ensemble performance and research share a common thread—both require harmony between individual creativity and collective goals.
-It was actually through a machine learning project on music style transfer that I first witnessed the elegance of neural networks transforming raw audio into creative variations, sparking my journey into AI research.
-This intersection of art and science continues to inspire my work, reminding me that the most powerful algorithms are those that capture the nuances of human expression and behavior.